 As a former renter and current homeowner, I see the very real housing affordability challenges we have in District 4.
-As a City Council Member, I will address housing affordability and tenants rights for renters while promoting programs that will increase homeownership, especially among people of color who have been systematically prevented from accessing financing for homes.
+As City Councilor, I will address housing affordability and tenants rights for renters while promoting programs that will increase homeownership, especially among people of color who have been systematically prevented from accessing financing for homes.

 Support our local businesses